makerdao/community/governance/polls/Smart Burn Engine - Rate of MKR Accumulation Change - February 26, 2024.md

 The community can vote in this poll to express support or opposition to the following Smart Burn Engine (SBE) change:

-- Increase The [Rate Of MKR Accumulation](https://mips.makerdao.com/mips/details/MIP104#9-1-2a) by 20M DAI per year from 60M DAI per year to **80M DAI per year**.
+- Increase The [Rate Of MKR Accumulation](https://mips.makerdao.com/mips/details/MIP104#9-1-2a) by 20 Million DAI per year from 60 Million DAI per year to **80 Million DAI per year**.

-To implement this change, the following Smart Burn Engine (SBE) parameter will be adjusted:
+To implement this change, the following SBE parameter will be adjusted:

 - Decrease the [`hop` parameter](https://mips.makerdao.com/mips/details/MIP104#9-1-3-1a) 6,570 seconds from 26,280 seconds to **19,710 seconds**.